liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 ### Connect to a remote cluster

 To leverage the DNS discovery to peer to a remote cluster, it is necessary to specify the remote domain called `SearchDomain`.
+When a `SearchDomain` is configured, Liqo performs periodical queries on specific search domains looking for new clusters to peer with.
 For any `SearchDomain`, you need to configure the following parameters:

 1. **Domain**: the domain where the cluster you want to peer with is located.
 2. **Name**: a mnemonic name to identify the domain.
-3. **Join**: to specify whether to automatically trigger the peering procedure.
+3. **Join**: to specify whether to trigger the peering procedure automatically.

 Using kubectl, it is also possible to perform the following configuration.
 A `SearchDomain` for the `example.com` domain, may be look like: